 How to use it

 Fill the tub with warm water (not hot, it only makes it worse) and hang the muslin bag or cheesecloth from the faucet and allow the water to run through it.
-During bath squeeze the bag directly over the affected areas.
+During the bath, squeeze the bag directly over the affected areas.

-After the bath, it important to dry the skin by only gently dabbing and applying a moisturizer.
-My favorite for cases like rashes and hives is an herbal infused baby oil (). see the tutorial here
+After the bath, it is important to dry the skin by only gently dabbing and applying a moisturizer.
+My favorite for cases like rashes and hives is an herbal infused baby oil (see the tutorial here).

 What about you?